prannamalai/blogs-old/_posts/2014-10-19-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+title: I am up and running, as always!
 ---

 The easiest way to make your blogs is with [Jekyll](http://jekyllrb.com/).